oakmac/phase1-final-project-requirements/README.md

 - Too much to review / large code diff (ie: should be broken up into smaller PRs)
 - Code in the PR does not match up with commit message
 - Commit message is vague

+## Learning Objectives

+By the end of Phase 1 you should have most of the skills necessary to understand much of the world of web development (HTML, CSS, JavaScript).
+The intent with these requirements is for each student in the group to use these skills to learn something new and use it in a "real world" way.
+Searching for external resources and being able to understand and apply documentation is a big part of software development.
+Whether it is an API, a new JavaScript library, deployment, testing, etc. Go learn something new and put those web development skills to work!

+Another goal of this project is polish / thoroughness.
+A thorough `README.md`, testing via Travis CI, deploying to a public web server, thoughtful commit messages, following a PR review process, good code organization, etc are all signals of quality software development.
+The end result of this project should be a portfolio piece that you are excited to put on your resume and share with friends and family: "Hey - look at this cool thing I built!"
+Look for opportunities to polish and show the world what you can do!

 --------------------------------------------------------------------------------